openblockchains/crypto-quotes/README.md

   §

-> "Our fundamental work shows that Bitcoin should be worth
+The U.S. Dollar is no longer a reliable store of value.
->  about $400 000," says Guggenheim's Scott Minerd
+Cameron and I (Winklevoss Twins Capital) make the case for $500 000 Bitcoin.

-Guggenheim believes in $400 000 Bitcoin!
 Number go up!
 To the moon!

 Find more in [**`Tyler_Winklevoss,_Bitcoin_Billionaire.yml` »**](Tyler_Winklevoss,_Bitcoin_Billionaire.yml)

 ---

 There are 3.5 billion smart phones on the planet.
 All of them can hold bitcoin.
 None of them can hold gold.
 Bitcoin is the future.
 Number go up!
 To the moon!

   §